d40cht/sbt-cpp/README.md

 ## Per user/machine config overrides

 * In addition to directives in scala for describing the build, sbt-cpp allows additional per-user overrides of standard configuration using the [Typesafe](http://typesafe.com/) [config](https://github.com/typesafehub/config) library.
-* Per-build overrides can be placed in 'build.conf' and checked in to a particular project repo.
-Per-user/machine overrides can be placed in 'user.conf', overriding all other config.
+* Per-build overrides can be placed in `build.conf` and checked in to a particular project repo.
+Per-user/machine overrides can be placed in `user.conf`, overriding all other config.
 * An example config for the simple default build can be found [here](src/main/resources/reference.conf) with an extract for Gcc on Linux below:

 ```